bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   4. the notification request is saved to database
   5. if the notification is future-dated, then all subsequent request processing is skipped and response is sent back to user.
 Steps 7-10 below will be carried out later on by the cron job when the notification becomes current.
   6. if it's an async broadcast push notification, then response is sent back to user but steps 7-10 below is processed separately
-  7. for unicast push notification, the message is sent to targeted user; for broadcast push notification, the message is sent to all confirmed subscribers of the service in the delivery channel.
+  7. for unicast push notification, the message is sent to targeted user; for broadcast push notification, following actions are performed:
+      1. number of confirmed subscriptions is retrieved
+      2. the subscriptions are partitioned and processed concurrently as described in config section [Broadcast Push Notification Task Concurrency](../configuration/#broadcast-push-notification-task-concurrency)
+      3. when processing an individual subscription, if the subscription has filter rule defined in field *broadcastPushNotificationFilter* and notification contains field *data*, then the data is matched against the filter rule.
+Notification message is only sent if there is a match.

       In both cases, mail merge is performed on messages.
   8. the state of push notification is updated to *sent* or *error* depending on sending status.
 For broadcast push notification, the delivery could be failed only for a subset of users.
 In such case, the field *errorWhenSendingToUsers* contains the list of *userChannelId*s the message failed to deliver to, but the state will still be set to *sent*
   9. the updated notification is saved back to database
   10. if it's an async broadcast push notification with a callback url, then the url is called with POST verb containing the notification with updated status as the request body